QPH-Coding/QWebServer/README.md

 ## Development Environment

-Here is the list of the environment of this project:
+Here is the list of the environment of this project(VM-Ware):

 - CPU: 12th Gen Intel i7-12700H (4) @ 2.688GHz